 On July 30, 2021, the State Council promulgated the Regulations on Security Protection of Critical Information Infrastructure, effective on September 1, 2021, which provide that a "critical information infrastructure" refers to an important network facility and information system in important industries such as public communications and information services, as well as other important network facilities and information systems that may seriously endanger national security, the national economy, the people's livelihood, or the public interests in the event of damage, loss of function, or data leakage.
-The competent governmental authorities and regulatory authorities of the aforementioned important industries will be responsible for organizing the identification of critical information infrastructure" in accordance with these provisions.
-According to the Regulations on Security Protection of Critical Information Infrastructure, the competent PRC government authorities of important industries and sectors are responsible for identifying critical information infrastructure is in their own industries and sectors based on the identification rules and information infrastructure is and information infrastructure is shall also not if and esignated as critical information infrastructure is their own industries and sectors based on the identification rules and informing the operator of the critical information infrastructure if such infrastructure is identified and designated as critical information infrastructure if such infrastructure is identification of critical information infrastructure is have discretion in the identification of critical information infrastructure is have discretion in the identification of critical information infrastructure is shall also not if and designated as critical information infrastructures in their own industries and sectors based on the identification rules and informing the operator of the critical information infrastructure if such infrastructure is identification of critical informati
+The competent governmental authorities and regulatory authorities of the aforementioned important industries will be responsible for organizing the identification of critical information infrastructures in their respective industries.
+The competent governmental authorities shall also notify operators who are identified as "operators of critical information infrastructure" in accordance with these provisions.
+According to the Regulations on Security Protection of Critical Information Infrastructure, the competent PRC government authorities of important industries and sectors are responsible for identifying critical information infrastructures in their own industries and sectors based on the identification rules and informing the operator of the critical information infrastructure if such infrastructure is identified and designated as critical information infrastructure in a timely manner.
+The PRC government authorities have discretion in the identification of critical information infrastructures as well as the interpretation and enforcement of these regulations.

-On August 20, 2021, the Standing Committee of the National People's Congress of China promulgated the Personal Information Protection Law requires, among others, that (i) the processing of personal information should have a clear and reasonable purpose which should be directly related to the processing purpose, in a method that has the least impact on personal rights and interests, and (ii) the collection of personal information and personal information processing will be subject to various rules on consent, transfer, and security.
+On August 20, 2021, the Standing Committee of the National People's Congress of China promulgated the Personal Information Protection Law of the People's Republic of China, effective from November 1, 2021.
+The Personal Information Protection Law requires, among others, that (i) the processing of personal information should have a clear and reasonable purpose which should be directly related to the processing purpose, in a method that has the least impact on personal rights and interests, and (ii) the collection of personal information should be limited to the minimum scope necessary to achieve the processing purpose to avoid the excessive collection of personal information.
+Different types of personal information and personal information processing will be subject to various rules on consent, transfer, and security.
 Entities handling personal information shall bear responsibilities for their personal information handling activities, and adopt necessary measures to safeguard the security of the personal information they handle.
 Otherwise, the entities handling personal information could be ordered to correct, or suspend or terminate the provision of services, and face confiscation of illegal income, fines or other penalties.